Raytheon Missiles & Defense

-Raytheon Missiles & Defense (RMD) is one of four business segments of Raytheon Technologies.
-Headquartered in Tucson, Arizona, its president is Wes Kremer.
-The business produces a broad portfolio of advanced technologies, including air and missile defense systems, precision weapons, radars, and command and control systems.
+Raytheon Missiles & Defense (RMD) was one of four business segments of RTX Corporation.
+Headquartered in Tucson, Arizona, its president was Wes Kremer.
+The business produced a broad portfolio of advanced technologies, including air and missile defense systems, precision weapons, radars, and command and control systems.
+Raytheon Intelligence & Space was merged with Raytheon Missiles & Defense in July 2023 to form the Raytheon business segment.

 History

-The business is a combination of two Raytheon Company legacy businesses, Raytheon Integrated Defense Systems (IDS) and Raytheon Missile Systems (RMS), which operated a plant formerly owned by the Hughes Aircraft Company.
-David Leighton, a noted historian, documented the early history of the Hughes Missile Plant in two books.
-His monograph: The Falcon's Nest: The Hughes Missile Plant in Tucson, 1947–1960, which included the early history of Hughes Aircraft Co., and, his reference book: The History of the Hughes Missile Plant in Tucson, 1947–1960.
+The business was a combination of two Raytheon Company legacy businesses, Raytheon Integrated Defense Systems (IDS) and Raytheon Missile Systems (RMS), which operated a plant formerly owned by the Hughes Aircraft Company.